rust-lang/rfcs/text/0000-bench-utils.md

-In the call to `foo(2)` the compiler is allowed to simplify the expression `2 + x` down to `4`, but `4` must be materialized, for example, by storing it into memory, a register, etc., even though `4` is not read by anything afterwards because `black_box` could try to read it.
+In the call to `foo(2)` the compiler is allowed to simplify the expression `2 + x` down to `4`, but `4` must be materialized, for example, by storing it into memory, a register, etc. because `black_box` could try to read it even though `4` is not read by anything afterwards.

 ### Benchmarking `Vec::push`